stripe/rainier/docs/intro.md

 ## This Overview

-The rest of this overview is split into three sections.
+The rest of this overview is split into four sections.
 We recommend you read them all before you start working with Rainier.
 They are:

 * [Priors and Random Variables](priors.md)